Ghazal 167, Verse 10

 Bekhud Dihlavi:

-He says, oh Asad, even in beggary we didn't give up our lover's temperament.
-In the state of begging, whoever gave us a coin, we became the lover of that very person.
+He says, 'Oh Asad, even in beggary we didn't give up our lover's temperament.
+In the state of begging, whoever gave us a coin, we became the lover of that very person.'
 (243)

 Bekhud Mohani:

-Oh Asad, we have such an inclination for lover-hood that even upon becoming a Faqir, we kept that pursuit in practice.
+Oh Asad, we have such an inclination for lover-ship that even upon becoming a Faqir, we kept that pursuit in practice.
 Formerly we used to love beautiful ones.
 Now we've become a lover of the people of generosity.
 And we've begun to take pleasure in their airs and graces.
 (328)

 FWP:

-A nice wry tone for a closing-verse-- but at whom is the ironic, or amused, or sarcastic, or rueful reflection directed?
+A nice wry tone for a closing-verse-- but at whom is the speaker's ironic, or amused, or sarcastic, or rueful reflection directed?

 =At himself, for his absurd insistence on maintaining the role of a lover under even the most inappropriate circumstances?